logfellow/logstash-logback-encoder/README.md

 If connecting fails to all configured destinations, the TCP appender by default will wait 30 seconds before reattempting to connect.

-This can be configured by setting the `reconnectionDelay` field.
+This amount of time to delay can be changed by setting the `reconnectionDelay` field.

 ```xml
   <appender name="stash" class="net.logstash.logback.appender.LogstashTcpSocketAppender">